eduardNeagoe/aggregation-api-reactive/README.md

 ### Other tests

+DISCLAIMER: There are nowhere enough tests for this app.
+Because my main concern was load testing, I only provided a few integration tests and 0 unit tests.

 All the tests I provided in this app are integration tests - they require you to start the Backend Service API and Redis before running them.